davidvc/codebase-evaluator/docs/project-plan.md

 - [ ] Add query system for cached insights
 - [ ] Create interactive exploration UI

+## Current Status

+The project has successfully implemented dynamic and parallel analysis execution.
+The task functions have been modularized into separate files for better organization.
+The custom model integration for LLM tasks is complete.
+However, the task functions are currently stubs and need to be implemented.

+## Next Steps

+1. Implement the logic for each task function (`analyze_structure`, `discover_components`, `analyze_integration`).
+2. Update the tests to verify that the analysis is working as expected.
+3. Add rate limit handling to manage API usage effectively.
+4. Implement a caching system to store analysis results and minimize redundant computations.
+5. Improve code parsing to enhance the accuracy and depth of analysis.
+6. Add relationship tracking to understand component interactions better.
+7. Implement quality metrics to evaluate the codebase against best practices.

 ## Benefits of This Design

 1. Efficient use of API calls through parallelization
 2. Better handling of large codebases
 3. Granular progress tracking